The definitive story of the Speedmaster Ultraman

 A few years ago, most Speedmaster collectors (including ourselves) were not totally convinced that this hand was originally fitted to the Speedmasters of that time, only very few examples had been observed.

-After several years of observation and the contribution of many Speedmaster collectors, we were able to track about 20 examples with full or partial serial number information:
+After several years of observation and the contribution of many Speedmaster collectors, we were able to track more than 20 examples with full or partial serial number information:

 1) They are all references ST 145.012-67.